doersino/cellular-automata-posters/README.md

 ## Setup & Usage

 The script has been tested with Python 3 and uses the [`cairocffi` package](https://pypi.python.org/pypi/cairocffi) to draw vector shapes to PDF.
-This package, in turn, depends on CFFI, Cairo and other system-dependent libraries. **Take a look at the [`cairocffi` documentation](http://cairocffi.readthedocs.io/en/latest/overview.html#installing-cffi)** to get started.
+That package, in turn, depends on CFFI, Cairo and other system-dependent libraries. **Take a look at the [`cairocffi` documentation](http://cairocffi.readthedocs.io/en/latest/overview.html#installing-cffi)** to get started.

-If you're on macOS, you can run the following commands to set things up -- that's what worked for me, anyway:
+If you're on macOS, you can run the following commands to set things up – that's what worked for me, anyway:

 ```bash
 $ brew install python3, pkg-config, libffi, cairo